 - ¼ cup fresh cilantro chopped

-A few minutes before rice is finished cooking, stir the fresh lemon juice and dried cranberries into the rice.
+A few minutes before rice is finished cooking, stir the dried cranberries into the rice - this allows them to plump up and lends more flavor to the rice.
 Re-place the cover and continue to cook.

 P.S.
 Pair this rice with Chicken Tikka Masala!